devjgm/papers/cpp_time_zone.md

 civil time as just described.

-*Time zones* are geo-political regions within which human-defined rules are shared to convert between the previously described absolute time and civil time domains.
+*Time zones* are geo-political regions within which human-defined rules are shared to convert between the previously described absolute-time and civil-time domains.
 A time-zone's rules include things like the region's offset from the [UTC] time standard, daylight-saving adjustments, and short abbreviation strings.
 Time zones often have a history of disparate rules that apply only for